 Twitter is purging accounts that were trying to evade prior suspensions | Social

-announced this afternoon it will begin booting accounts off its service from those who have tried to evade their account suspension.
-The company says that the accounts in question are users who have been previously suspended on Twitter for their abusive behavior, or for trying to evade a suspension.
+announced this afternoon it will begin booting off its service from those who have tried to evade their account suspension.
+The company says that the accounts in question are users who have been previously suspended on Twitter for their abusive behavior, or for trying to evade a prior suspension.
 These bad actors have been able to work around Twitter’s attempt to remove them by setting up another account, it seems.

 The company says the new wave of suspensions will hit this week and will continue in the weeks ahead, as it’s able to identify others who are “attempting to Tweet following an account suspension.”